revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-9. What is a namespace in TypeScript?
+9.What is a namespace in TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Using a namespace we can group logically related code.
-A namespace can include classes, interfaces, functions, and variables.
+- Using a namespace we can group logically related code.A namespace can include classes, interfaces, functions, and variables.
 - We can create a namespace in typescript using the namespace keyword followed by any valid name.
 - For Example: